Loanify/Loanify/README.md

 ##Heroku
 https://ga-frontlines-loanify.herokuapp.com/

+##Installation
+* Fork over and git clone on your local.
+* Npm install nodemailer-smtp-transport
+* Npm install (installs all other )

 ##A README.md file with:
 * Explanations of the technologies used (including outside APIs).
 * A couple paragraphs about the general approach you took.